-If you're like us here at monday.com, you work best when things are organized clearly and visually.
-Well, we want you to take your workflows to the next level with monday workdocs!
+At monday.com, we work best when things are organized clearly and visually.
+This is why we have created monday workdocs!
 Workdocs are a central place for you and your team to collaborate, brainstorm, plan, and execute.
 Drop that notebook, close Google Docs, and toss away all your sticky notes - let's learn how to master monday workdocs together! 📝

 Just like boards and dashboards, there are three types of workdocs: